louchesprocket/pgnutil/README.md

 For all ECO-related operations, the standard (non-Scid) ECO database may be specified on the command line with the "-ef" (ECO file) option.
 This file should use the same format as Lichess (see https://github.com/lichess-org/chess-openings).
 If this option is not set, pgnutil will use its own internal database.

+#### Material Search

+Material searches may be performed with the <nobr>"-mm"</nobr> (match material) option.
+This option takes a single parameter indicating the material to be searched for, with black pieces represented by the characters "p", "n," "b," "r," "q," and "k" (the last being optional), and white pieces represented by the same characters in upper case.
+An optional integer preceding a piece indicates multiples.
+For example,

+``pgnutil <nobr>-mm</nobr> 3PQqn <nobr>-i</nobr> mygames.pgn``

+searches mygames.pgn for any game wherein three white pawns, one white queen, one black queen, and one black knight (plus kings) appears on the board without other pieces.

 ### Replacing

 The "-r" option performs replacements on the game text.
 For example, to strip comments (or, to be precise, all text between curly braces) from mygames.pgn: